flenniken/statictea/docs/runFunction.md

 # funGt_ffb

-Return true when the a is greater than b.
+Return true when one float is greater than another float.

 ~~~
 gt(a: float, b: float) bool